aldopando/BellabeatCaseStudy/README.md

 - *High Levels of Inactivity during the weekends*.

-**Promote the usage of the wearable specially throughout the first week by sending notifications about the benefits of tracking health data**.
+**Bellabeat should promote the usage of the wearable specially throughout the first week by sending notifications about the benefits of tracking health data**.

 **Use friendly guided tutorials about how to use the wearable using spaced repetition through the App.
 For example, when the user is near to late hours (around 9 to 10 pm) the app automatically sends a reminder about tracking the sleep**.